What is a medical or chemical peel?

-This treatment consists of applying a chemical substance on the skin to provoke a burn in a controlled manner, in order to regenerate the epidermis, as well as stimulate new growth of collagen and elastic fibres.
+Chemical peel consists of applying a substance on the skin to provoke a burn in a controlled manner, in order to regenerate the epidermis, as well as stimulate new growth of collagen and elastic fibres.

-There are different types of acid solutions—glycolic acid (fruit acid), salicylic acid or Trichloroacetic acid, commonly called TCA.
+There are mostly 3 different types of acid solution used: glycolic acid (fruit acid), salicylic acid and trichloroacetic acid, commonly called TCA.

 - Uneven skin tone

 - Skin textures, pores